 Jazz was attractive to young people and they wanted to be part of that cultural cutting edge.
 Harlem’s nightlife featured some of the most celebrated African American musicians, singers, and dancers of the day.
 Integrated ballrooms were common.

-The joint was really jumping, and it was impossible to move to jazz in a corset and floor-length dress.
+New dance styles came along with this new style of music and it was impossible to move to jazz in a corset and floor-length dress.
 Hemlines were already rising as the twenties started picking up steam.
 By the mid-’20s, the fashion and image of the flapper were quite identifiable.
 It was all about freedom of movement with a side of androgyny.

 Hems rose to just below the knee between 1925 and 1927.
 Waists dropped to the hipline.
 Art Deco motifs were featured in many designs and evening party dresses were made of rich velvet and satin.
 Stockings made of rayon debuted and could be seen rolled over garters just above the knee as women moved.
 Long strings of pearls were among the must-have accessories.
 Long cigarette holders were all the rage.
 High heels were ‘in.’
 This streamlined silhouette is what we remember most about flapper fashion.

 Coco Chanel also gave us the skirt suit and took the ‘garconne’ look a step further by helping to popularize trousers for women.
 Louise Brooks also helped popularize Palazzo trousers, which continue to be a staple of holiday fashion.
 As trousers gained acceptance for women, some took the androgynous look one step further by dressing in full tuxedos.

 Everything came to a screeching halt when the stock market crashed in America between October 24 and 29, 1929 and the Great Depression began.
 Hemlines were already getting a little longer and the transition into the fashion that would be remembered during the 1930s began as the decadence of the decade quickly disappeared in the rear mirror.